apache/libcloud/docs/compute/drivers/dimensiondata.rst

 CaaS has its own non-standard `API`_ , `libcloud` provides a Python wrapper on top of this `API`_ with common methods with other IaaS solutions and Public cloud providers.
-Therefore, you can use use the Dimension Data libcloud driver to communicate with both the public and private M
+Therefore, you can use use the Dimension Data libcloud driver to communicate with both the public and private clouds.

 Instantiating a driver
 ----------------------